Muscular imbalance: push versus pull

 Assumptions about muscular action in yoga

 Laurent did a good job of not being absolute in posing her question.
 But, the framing of this conversation about push versus pull in yoga, which is behind her question, is often absolute.
-That often comes out of a comparison between muscle training in the gym and yoga asana that doesn’t necessarily lend itself to yoga asana, much less the larger practices of Yoga.
+That often comes out of a comparison between muscle training in the gym and yoga asana.
+And, that comparison doesn’t necessarily lend itself to yoga asana, much less the larger practices of Yoga.
 It also misses an understanding that the idea of push versus pull over-simplifies both what muscles do generally, and specifically how muscular action in yoga happens.
 The truth is, although we do both “pushing” and “pulling” actions in yoga, the way that we use our muscles in yoga most often is actually neither of those!

 Underlying Laurent’s comment, and the conversation around pushing versus pulling in general, are several assumptions: